Back to all readiness and recovery answers

 Move sideways by traveler problem

-Each hub groups answer pages by the job a first-time visitor is trying to finish.
+Each hub groups guide pages by the job a first-time visitor is trying to finish.

 Next move